 The story of Archie Moore is, above all else, one of perseverance.
-While generally not considered part of the famous “Murderers Row” gang — a group of skilled black boxers in the 1940s and 50s who were highly avoided, lacked mob connections, and thus never received title shots — Moore deserves honorary membership considering how long he had to wait for his just due.
+While generally not considered part of the famous “Murderers Row” gang — a group of skilled black boxers in the 1940s and 50s who were highly avoided, lacked mob connections, and thus never received title shots — Moore deserves honorary membership, considering how long he had to wait for his just due.
 By the time he finally received a chance at a world crown, Archie had over 150 pro fights on his ledger and was 36-years-old.
-A man of lesser determination and strength of character would have given up long before.
+No doubt a man of lesser determination and strength of character would have given up long before.

-As the end of 1958 approached, it had been a typical 12 month span for the prolific Moore, eight wins on the road plus a draw with tough heavyweight Howard King.
+As the end of 1958 approached, it had been a typical twelve month span for the prolific and workmanlike Moore, eight wins on the road plus a draw with tough heavyweight Howard King.
 A title defense against Yvon Durelle in Montreal seemed like a good way to cap off another successful year.
 After all, New Brunswick’s Durelle, despite 79 pro wins and being ranked number three in the world, was regarded as no threat to the champion, a fact reflected by Montreal’s “Famous Forum” being barely half full for the match and by The Montreal Gazette stating that sports fans “snicker when the name of Yvon Durelle is placed alongside that of Archie Moore.”

 But any guffaws were extinguished barely a minute into the first round when a right hand from “The Fighting Fisherman” slammed flush on Moore’s jaw and sent him crashing to the floor so hard his head bounced off the canvas twice.
-As Archie would say later, “The first time he put me down, I hit my head first, then my feet.
+As Archie would later say, “The first time he put me down, I hit my head first, then my feet.
 I was laying there, and I thought, ‘Wow, this guy can hit.'”

 Moore is rightfully revered primarily for his caginess, longevity and power, but while he had suffered knockout losses in the past to Ezzard Charles, Floyd Patterson, Jimmy Bivins and Eddie Booker, on this night he proved his chin and recuperative powers were otherworldly.
-With 30 seconds left in round five, Moore landed a series of sharp jabs and then a huge right hand that staggered Durelle.
+With thirty seconds left in the round, Moore landed a series of sharp jabs and then a huge right hand that staggered Durelle.
 The champion followed up with a left hook and two more rights and now it was the Canadian who needed to halt the action with a clinch.
 Moore got home another heavy right just before the bell.

 Durelle’s last hurrah came in the ninth.
-Bulling forward he stung Moore with a vicious right to the body; four more hard rights got home, two to the head and two to the body, as the crowd rose up again and roared, but then the champion halted the assault with a cuffing left to the jaw.
+Bulling forward he stung Moore with a vicious right to the body; four more hard rights got home, two to the head and two to the body, as the crowd rose up and roared, but then the champion halted the assault with a cuffing left to the jaw.
 Again, Moore’s recuperative powers came to the fore as he took command and backed Durelle up, trading power shots with the younger man and getting the better of the exchanges.

 It had been a wild, glorious, punch-filled brawl but round ten marked its denouement even as Durelle continued to throw heavy leather, hoping to hit the jackpot again with that sledgehammer right.
-Instead, a series of blows had the gallant challenger all but out on his feet before a left hook sent him to the canvas for the second time.
+Instead, a series of pinpoint blows had the gallant challenger all but out on his feet before a left hook sent him to the canvas for the second time.
 The bell rang before the challenger could be counted out but the contest was over; Durelle had nothing left to give.

 Still he started the final round aggressively, throwing loaded right hands, but Moore rolled with the punches and then pivoted to put Durelle off balance and wide open for the champion’s counter shots which sent the tough Acadian down for a third time.
 With blood gushing from both his nose and a cut over his right eye, the brave challenger got to his feet and fought on, actually landing a hard left hand, before a left and right from Moore decked him again, this time for the count.
 One of the most savage and thrilling battles in the history of the light heavyweight division was finally over.